fistfulofyen/Model_AR_accounts/README.md

 The program reads user data from a text file that includes information about employees.
 The format of the text file should be as follows:

+The program will read each line of the text file, extract the employee's data, and assign the corresponding role (Manager, Worker, or User) to each employee.

+## Getting Started

+To run the AR Company Simulation Project, follow these steps:

+1. Clone the project repository from [GitHub Repo URL].
+2. Open the project in your preferred C++ IDE.
+3. Build and compile the project.
+4. Prepare a text file with employee data in the specified format (employeeID, name, age, role).
+5. Run the program and provide the path to the text file as input.
+6. The program will read the data, assign roles to employees, and manage their schedules accordingly.

+## Contributing

+...

+## License

+ME

+## Contact

+Me